 The nightlife in Klaipeda is concentrated to the Old Town, where there’s plenty of night clubs, traditional pubs and new, trendy artisan beer bars around.

 While Lithuanian cuisine is not well known abroad, the local food culture is going strong in Lithuania.
-Lithuanian cuisine contains numerous dishes that can be considered as purely Lithuanian.
 Lithuanian dishes are typically large and hefty, and anyone used to small portions should start off with one-course meals.
 The main ingredients are potatoes, root vegetables and pork.

-Restaurant prices are low, and 20-25 euros should be enough to cover a three-course dinner without drinks.
-There are plenty of local restaurants to be found, especially in the Old Town near the Theater Square.
-You should also check the picturesque alley, Friedrich Passage, as it contains a variety of different cuisines.
+Restaurant prices are low, and 25-30 euros should be enough to cover a three-course dinner without drinks.
+Local restaurants can be found especially in the Old Town, for example, the restaurant Stora Antis is a cozy place to taste Lithuanian food.

 Shopping in Klaipeda is concentrated to shopping centers.
 The largest shopping center, Akropolis, is situated some 3 kilometers outside Klaipeda.
 It contains well-known international clothing brands, electronics stores and much more.